-The local board of education plays a central role in student discipline.
+The board of education plays a central role in student discipline.
 First, the board is required by state law to adopt a district code of acceptable behavior and discipline.
 The code adopted by the board is the governing document for all district discipline questions and it must be carried out by the superintendent, principals and school staff.
 The code defines required behavior, behavior infractions and provides a range of discipline options to be used when a student violates the code.
-The student discipline code shall prohibit bullying and establish standards of acceptable student behavior and discipline, and may include district-wide standards of behavior for students who participate in extracurricular and co-curricular activities.
+The student discipline code shall prohibit bullying and may include district-wide standards of behavior for students who participate in extracurricular activities.
 State law requires that codes be updated regularly, and at least every two years.
-The discipline code is to be posted at each school and copies provided to guidance counselors for discussion with students.
-All school employees and parents receive a copy.